Gauteab/talon-tree-sitter-service/README.md

 npm install
 npm start
 ```
+If on windows, use `npm start -a windows` instead.

 Add Elm to the list of know languages by going into `knausj_talon/code/code.py` and add `".elm": "elm"` to the `extension_lang_map`.